AMIS – 阿美族

 THE AMIS PEOPLE – 阿美族

-• The population of the Amis People is about 210,000–220,000 persons, which makes them the largest Indigenous Group on the Island of Taiwan.
+• The population of the Amis People is about 210,000–220,000 persons.
 The group is distributed across four main regions: (i.)
 Eastern Taiwan, especially along the east coast plains; (ii.)
 Hualien County; (iiii.)
 Taitung County; and (iv.)
 Smaller communities in Pingtung, Kaohsiung & in urban areas, due to migration.

 • The Amis People are known for their “age-grade” (age-set) system, particularly for men.
 Boys are grouped into age cohorts.
 Each cohort has specific responsibilities in the local Amis community.
-The “age-grade” system governs: Village defense, Ceremonial duties & Community labor.
+The “age-grade” system governs community protocols towards village defense, ceremonial duties & community labor.
 The “age-grade” system works to reinforces discipline, cooperation & social identity.

-• The traditional beliefs & spiritual life of the Amis People: Traditionally, the Amis practiced animism, believing that spirits inhabit nature, ancestors & natural forces.
-Amis practice traditional rituals which are intended to maintain harmony between humans & the spirit world.
+• Traditionally, the beliefs & spiritual life of the Amis People involve the practice of animism, which involves the belief that spirits inhabit nature, ancestors & natural forces.
+The Amis People practice traditional rituals which are intended to maintain harmony between humans & the spirit world.
 At the present time, many Amis also practice various forms of Christian faith (Presbyterian, Catholic, others).
 Thus, the traditional beliefs & rituals are often blended with Christian practices.

 • The economy & traditional livelihood of the Amis People has historically relied on: (i.)
 Wet-rice agriculture; (ii.)
 Fishing, particularly in the coastal communities; and (iii.)
 Hunting & gathering.
 In the present day, many Amis work in: (i) Agriculture, fisheries, tourism & cultural industries.
 Many Amis also work as professionals in urban areas, while maintaining their social ties totheir home villages.